How to do good at Christmas

 Help protect endangered species

-Types of gifts: Adopt one of a range of animals, including elephants from £3/month, and receive regular updates on your chosen species, plus a cuddly toy or notepad.
+Types of gifts: Adopt one of a range of animals, including elephants from £3/month, and receive regular updates on your chosen species, plus a cuddly toy.

 Link: WWF Adopt An Animal